cd-rite/stig-manager/docs/_build/html/_sources/installation-and-setup/authentication.rst.txt

 The privileges specified in the ``STIGMAN_JWT_PRIVILEGES_CLAIM`` claim in the JWT map to Privileges in STIG Manager that allow different levels of access and abilities to manipulate STIGMan data.

-.. list-table:: STIG Manager Privileges and Abilities (assumes a valid token has been granted by the OIDC provider):
+.. list-table:: STIG Manager Privileges, associated user role names, and Abilities (assumes a valid token has been granted by the OIDC provider):
-  :widths: 20 60
+  :widths: 20 20 60
   :header-rows: 1
   :class: tight-table

   * - User Privilege
+    - Informal User Role Name
     - Abilities
   * - admin
+    - "Application Manager"
     - Access STIG Manager; Can Manage Collections, Import STIGs, Manage Users, Import/Export App data
   * - create_collection
+    - "Collection Creator"
     - Access STIG Manager; Can create their own Collections
   * - No explicit privileges
+    - "User"
     - Access STIG Manager

 .. _keycloak: